eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/transfer/transfer.process.protocol.md

 ### State Machine

-The TP state machine is represented in the following diagram:
+The [=Transfer Process=] state machine is represented in the following diagram:

 ![](figures/transfer-process-state-machine.png "Transfer Process State Machine")